Alternatives to Immigration Detention: An Overview

 1. They seek to remove obstacles to compliance for clients and provide services and support that are known to increase compliance, such as legal services and housing;

-2. They are focused on developing trust between the client and the non-governmental organization operating the case management system and separate service provision from reporting of non-compliance.
+2. They are focused on developing trust between the client and the non-governmental organization operating the case management system, and they separate service provision from reporting of non-compliance.

 The program served 952 heads of households and over 2,000 total participants in five cities.
 Service provision included referrals to pro bono legal services, referrals and navigation for access to housing, referrals for medical services, English language classes, and assistance with obtaining identity documents.

 In 2018, the Trump administration, through its “Zero Tolerance” policy, separated thousands of children from their parents.
 Due to a court order issued in June 2018, the government was forced to work to quickly reunify these children with their families.
-To do so, they requested that two organizations who work extensively with refugee resettlement—Lutheran Immigration and Refugee Services (LIRS) and the United States Catholic Council of Bishops—set up an emergency case management system for these families (without funding).
+In order to do so, they requested that two organizations who work extensively with refugee resettlement—Lutheran Immigration and Refugee Services (LIRS) and the U.S. Conference of Catholic Bishops—set up an emergency case management system for these families (without funding).
 Local non-profit legal service providers volunteered and provided basic information on the immigration process and other referrals.
 LIRS provided referrals for housing and medical care and assisted in document retrieval and transportation for families to get to their final destinations.

 There are other examples of alternatives to detention programs run by non-governmental, non-profit organizations, dating back to the 1990s.
 Some further examples are: